-Low testosterone in women, a frequently overlooked or misdiagnosed condition, can be physically debilitating.
+Low testosterone in women is a frequently overlooked or misdiagnosed condition and can be physically debilitating.
 Though you may think of testosterone as a male hormone, women also make and need this hormone.
 It is just one of the hormones that women produce in addition to estrogen and progesterone.

-Functions of Testosterone in women protect critical estrogen levels needed for a healthy sex drive, bone mineralization, reverse osteoporosis by creating bone mineral density, it maintaining muscle mass and strength, helps with metabolism, and testosterone helps to keep lower blood pressure, cholesterol, and triglycerides in balance.
+The functions of testosterone in women are to protect critical estrogen levels needed for a healthy sex drive, reverse osteoporosis by creating bone mineral density, maintain muscle mass and strength, help with metabolism, and testosterone helps lower blood pressure, cholesterol, and triglycerides.
 Women with low testosterone struggle with maintaining lean muscle mass, and their sex drive is much lower.
-Night sweats experience difficulty sleeping, headaches, depression, memory fog, and weight loss gain, to name a few symptoms.
+They experience difficulty sleeping, headaches, depression, memory fog, and weight gain, to name a few symptoms.

-Bio-identical hormones are artificial natural hormones very similar to the hormones produced by your body.
-These are often used as treatments for men and women whose testosterone hormones and out of balance or are low.
+Bio-identical hormones are natural hormones very similar to the hormones produced by your body.
+These are often used as treatments for men and women whose testosterone hormones are low.

-Some Bioidentical hormones are made in a lab and pre-made by drug companies.
-Other forms are customized for your body specifically and made by a compounding pharmacy based on a doctor’s order.
-These preparations are made from compounds from plants like soybeans or wild yams, and after processing, the structure is identical to the hormones generated by the body.
-Bioidentical testosterone prescriptions have been tested for safety and purity to ensure every dose has the same number of hormones.
+Bio-identical hormones are customized for your body specifically and made by a compounding pharmacy based on a doctor’s order.
+These preparations are made from compounds from plants, and after processing, the structure is identical to the hormones generated by the body.
+Bio-identical testosterone prescriptions have been tested for safety and purity to ensure every dose has the same number of hormones.

 Everyone has testosterone.
 Some produce more than others, but it is an important hormone and plays a vital part in reproduction, growth, and maintaining a healthy body.
 Sex hormone production contributes to secondary sex characteristics like deep voices and facial hair in men and higher voices and breasts in women.
 Female bodies produce a small amount of testosterone along with estrogen.